 - When a person wants care at home and not continual hospitalizations.

 Of course, you should talk to your doctor about your wishes, and ask for advice to help you determine when hospice is right for you.

 Hospice services are not just for the patient.
 Hospice provides emotional support for the caregiver as well.
 These supports are individually provided.
 For example, the volunteer program can provide relief to the family so they can take the time to go out or take care of their own needs.

 We offer information regarding community resources as well.
 Caregivers and families have the support of aides to assist with personal care.
 Families know they can call a nurse 24 hours a day, 7 days a week.

 Why choose Hunterdon Hospice?

-While there are many hospice organizations serving the area, Hunterdon Hospice has been providing services in Hunterdon, Warren, Somerset and Mercer counties for more than 30 years.
-Our staff averages 20 years experience in Hospice care and most of our nurses are certified in hospice and palliative care.
+While there are many hospice organizations serving the area, Hunterdon Hospice has been providing services in Hunterdon, Warren, Somerset, and Mercer counties for more than 30 years.
+Our staff averages 20 years of experience in hospice care and most of our nurses are certified in hospice and palliative care.